Graph Merge

 import { openProvenanceStore, readProvenance } from "@nicia-ai/typegraph/graph-merge";

-const store = await openProvenanceStore(target.backend, target.graphId);const fromAgentA = await readProvenance(store, { branchId: "agent-a" }); // what did agent A contribute?const whoMadeX = await readProvenance(store, { canonicalId: "patient-123" }); // who contributed node X?Snapshot vs incremental
+const store = await openProvenanceStore(target);const fromAgentA = await readProvenance(store, { branchId: "agent-a" }); // what did agent A contribute?const whoMadeX = await readProvenance(store, { canonicalId: "patient-123" }); // who contributed node X?Inspection tools that have a backend and graph id but not the target’s

 Section titled “Snapshot vs incremental”A branch is forked from a base@V — a token combining the base’s schema hash

-and a fingerprint of its live content.
-The two merge entry points differ in how
+independently created stores.
+The two merge entry points differ in how they treat

 merge() is a snapshot merge.
 Every branch must have forked from the